(Apodiformes or Trochiliformes)

 Black-Chinned Hummingbird (Archilocus alexandri)

-Once spring arrives, these are the common hummingbirds in Albuquerque.
+Once spring arrives, these are the hummingbirds in Albuquerque.
 For males, the purple band at the base of the throat clinches the species ID.
 That's assuming that the light catches those feathers just right.
 Otherwise, the male's throat looks all black.

 Broad-Tailed Hummingbird (Selasphorus platycercus)

 Broad-tailed hummingbirds breed in New Mexico but up in the mountains.
-In the side-lit picture, you can see a bit of the coloration under the tail.
+In one side-lit picture, you can see a bit of the coloration under the tail.